 Its success propelled him into a performing career, where he hoped to earn enough money to buy a radio station in Colorado in order to support his young family, which now included a daughter, Debbie.
-Teatsy hated him being on the road and particularly hated him going off on the Winter Dance Party Tour – she was six months pregnant when she received word of his death.
+Teatsy, who hated Jape being on the road, particularly disliked him going off on the Winter Dance Party Tour in 1959 — she was six months pregnant when she received word of his death.

-Only 19 of The Big Bopper’s recordings survive and though “Chantilly Lace” went gold during his lifetime, he had less than $100 in his bank account and never even had a chance to pick up his gold record plaque when he died at age 28.
-He would have three No. 1 hits posthumously, two more than Buddy Holly and three more than Richie Valens during their lifetimes.
+Today, only 19 of The Big Bopper’s recordings survive.
+Although “Chantilly Lace” went gold during his lifetime, Jape had less than $100 in his bank account when he died at age 28 (and never even had a chance to pick up his gold record plaque).
+The Big Bopper would have three posthumous No. 1 hits, two more than Buddy Holly and three more than Richie Valens during their lifetimes.

-His music has also proven fruitful for other performers.
+Jape's music has also proven fruitful for other performers.
 George Jones, an early cohort at KTRM, jumpstarted his own career with Richardson’s song “White Lightnin’” and took it all the way to No. 1.
 “Running Bear,” penned for Johnny Preston with sound effects provided by Jones and Bopper, topped the charts as well and remains a campfire favorite (just ask any Girl Scout).
-And although his cover version did not have the longevity of the original, Jerry Lee Lewis’ version of “Chantilly Lace” went to No. 1 more than a decade after Richardson had died.
-Artists as diverse as Eddie Cochran, Glen Campbell and The Fall have covered The Big Bopper’s tunes, and he’s a member of the Rockabilly Hall of Fame.
+And although his cover version did not have the longevity of the original, Jerry Lee Lewis’ take on “Chantilly Lace” went to No. 1 more than a decade after Jape's death.
+Artists as diverse as Eddie Cochran, Glen Campbell, and The Fall have covered The Big Bopper’s tunes, and he’s a member of the Rockabilly Hall of Fame.

-In an interview conducted shortly before the crash, he talked about the changes he foresaw in the music business – songs being recorded visually.
-This wasn’t just idle talk as Jape actually recorded three music videos before his death.
+In an interview conducted shortly before the crash, The Big Bopper talked about a big change he foresaw in the music business — songs being recorded visually.
+This wasn’t just idle talk: Jape actually recorded three music videos before his death.

-Despite big screen and stage depictions of his fellow musicians who died in that Iowa cornfield on the frozen February night 50 years ago, Jape hasn’t been given his due – a slight his son wants rectified with planned film and stage projects.
+There have been big screen and stage adaptations of the lives of Buddy Holly and Ritchie Valens.
+But even though he died with them in that frozen Iowa cornfield 50 years ago, Jape hasn’t been given his due — a slight his son hopes will be rectified with planned film and stage projects.

-Born three months after the Big Bopper’s death, Jay Perry Richardson (“Little Bopper” or “Bopper Jr.”) is his virtual doppelganger, even though he’s now more than 20 years older than his father was when he died.
+Born three months after The Big Bopper’s death, Jay Perry Richardson (aka “Little Bopper” or “Bopper Jr.”) is his doppelganger, even though he’s now more than 20 years older than his father was when he died.
 The Bopper’s heart and spirit live on in his son, who performs his father’s songs on the New Winter Dance Party tour.

-At the age of 18, before “The Buddy Holly Story” or “La Bamba,” Bopper Jr. phoned Waylon Jennings, then at the height of his popularity, wanting to know more about his father.
-On that fateful night in 1959, Jennings – a protégé and bass player of Buddy Holly’s – had given up his seat on the plane because Jape was sick and needed to squeeze in a doctor’s visit before the next performance.
-In this conversation, Jennings first helped give the young man a sense of his father’s place in the rock pantheon.
-Nothing can sum up the loss of this husband, father, son, songwriter, singer and fan favorite better than the words Jay Perry Richardson wrote shortly after their conversation.
+At the age of 18, before “The Buddy Holly Story” or “La Bamba” debuted, Bopper Jr. phoned Waylon Jennings, then at the height of his popularity, wanting to know more about his father.
+On that fateful night in 1959, Jennings — a bass player and protégé of Buddy Holly — had given up his seat on the plane to Jape, who was sick and needed to squeeze in a doctor’s visit before the next performance.
+Jennings helped give the young man a sense of his father’s place in the rock pantheon.
+Nothing can sum up the loss of this husband, father, son, songwriter, singer, and fan favorite better than the words Jay Perry Richardson wrote shortly after his conversation with Jennings:

 “Thru the years past I’ve learned to love a man I’ll never know or see.
 I just wish I had something more than these second-hand Big Bopper memories.
 There’s not a night that passes that he doesn’t walk through my dreams and have a talk with me.
 I just wish I had something more than these second-hand Big Bopper memories.
 Then my heart could be at rest and my ole mind set free.
 I just wish I had something more than these second-hand Big Bopper memories.”

-Johnette Duff, attorney and screenwriter, is the nationally published author of three books featured on “Today” and “Good Morning America”.
-She is currently working with the posthumously born son of The Big Bopper developing both a film biopic, “The Day the Music Died,” and a stage version, “Chantilly Lace,” to celebrate his famous father's life and musical legacy.
-For more information, see www.texasscreenwriter.com, www.bigboppermovie.com and www.chantillylacethemusical.com.
+Attorney, author, and screenwriter Johnette Duff is currently working with The Big Bopper's son to develop a film biopic, “The Day the Music Died,” and a stage show, “Chantilly Lace,” to celebrate his famous father's life and musical legacy.
+For more information, see www.texasscreenwriter.com, www.bigboppermovie.com, and www.chantillylacethemusical.com.
+Originally published January 2009.